MrBananaPants/CamAlert/README.md

 # CamAlert
 A Python 3 app that sends a notification if there's a new analog camera available on 2dehands (the Ebay of Belgium).
-The app runs in the background on macOS and sends a system notification of it sees a new deal is available.
+The app runs in the background on macOS and sends a system notification if it sees a new deal is available.
-Beautiful Soup is used as HTML parser.
+Beautiful Soup is used as HTML parser and [rumps](https://github.com/jaredks/rumps) is used to make the status bar app.

 <div align="left">
     <img src="media/Screenshot menu bar.png" width="300"/>